sbarthelemy/daenim/README.txt

 Install
 =======

+On Ubuntu Precise Pangolin, the binary packge is available on a dedicated PPA:

+    sudo add-apt-repository ppa:barthelemy/collada
+    sudo apt-get update
+    sudo aptitude install daenim

-TODO: create & publish binary packages and explain how to use them.
+TODO: create & publish binary packages for other platforms and explain how to
+      use them.

 Content
 =======